MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_04_explore_nsg.md

 1. From the NSG page, select the NSG you created in the setup, **NSG-SC900**.

 1. The **Overview** tab in the left navigation panel is highlighted.
 Notice the default inbound and outbound rules in the NSG.
 Although the NSG has been created and there are default rules to filter traffic, no interface has been associated with the NSG.
 You can see this in the top right of the page where it says "Associated with: 0 subnets, 0 network interfaces".
 For an NSG to do its thing, it has to be assigned to something.
-In our case we will assign to the network interface for the VM that was previously created.
+In our case we will assign to the network interface for the VM that was preconfigured.

 1. From the left navigation pane on the NSG-SC900 page, under Settings, select **Network interfaces**.